 The Hampton Roads Boater Pump Out Program began in 1996 after the Clean Vessel Act was passed in order to reduce pollution from vessel sewage.
-There are approximately 80 marinas across 12 cities in the which the Program services.
-A map of marinas that are equipped with a pump out and dump station can be found on the Virginia Department of Health (VDH) Marina Program website here.
+There are approximately 100 marinas across 17 counties and cities in the which the Program services.

-Fall - Spring, on Saturday.
-The crew staffs three pickup trucks each with a 125 gallon sewage storage tank and 25 gallon portable hand crank pump.
+Interns educate the boating community on the hazards of dumping waste into local estuaries, creeks, rivers, the bay, and ocean by providing a free pump out of their Marina Sanitation Device (MSD).
+The crew staffs three pickup trucks, each with a 125 gallon sewage storage tank and 25 gallon portable hand crank pump.
 Sewage is pumped out of holding tanks using the portable pump and transferred to the truck storage tank.
 It is then transported to one of the HRSD sewage treatment plants for proper treatment.

 A No DIscharge Zone (NDZ) is a designated body of water that prohibits the discharge of treated or untreated boat sewage.
 It is also illegal to discharge untreated sewage from boats in all Virginia waters.
 The U.S. Coast Guard (USCG) regulations require all vessels to disable the Marine Sanitation Device (MSD) discharge capability while operating in waters designated as a NDZ.